spencertipping/xh/xh.md

 [chp:similarities-to-lisp] xh is strongly based on the Lisp family of languages, most visibly in its homoiconicity.
-Any string wrapped in curly braces is a list of lines with the following contract:
+Any string wrapped in curly braces is a list of lines with the following contract (TODO: rewrite this section):

     $ def foo {bar bif
     >          baz